Stephen Feigenbaum

 October 17, 2011, Rooms by the Sea was performed by the Eastman Wind Ensemble in Kilbourn Hall at the Eastman School of Music, Rochester, NY.

-September 11, 2011, at the Hatch Shell in Boston, a program marking the tenth anniversary of 9/11 included an arrangement by Stephen of God Bless America to be performed by the Boston Pops Brass Ensemble and the Boston Children's Chorus.
+September 11, 2011, at the Hatch Shell in Boston, a program marking the tenth anniversary of 9/11 included an arrangement by Stephen of God Bless America performed by the Boston Pops Brass Ensemble and the Boston Children's Chorus.

 June 12, 2011, at Holy Cross Church in Santa Cruz, California, and on June 18, 2011, at Mission Santa Clara de Asis in Santa Clara, California, the Choral Project performed Grant us Peace. in their Voices of Crystal concert.